andrewdalpino/FancyService/readme.md

 > **Note**: A database is required for testing.
 Configuration can be given in the .env file (see .env.example).

 ### Other Considerations
 The UPC code is a good candidate for an immutable value object, however was foregone for simplicity sake.
 Also, no authentication or additional security was implemented as was not part of the requirements.
+Lastly, a caching layer can be added for better performance by reducing the number of database queries for products that are queried often  due to popularity or seasonal demands.

 ### About The Framework
 Laravel Lumen is a stunningly fast PHP micro-framework for building web applications with expressive, elegant syntax.
 We believe development must be an enjoyable, creative experience to be truly fulfilling.
 Lumen attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as routing, database abstraction, queueing, and caching.